-Connie believes in a client's right to guide their own counseling process and offers a variety of approaches.
-She emphasizes Interpersonal Neurobiology in order to use what we know and understand about the mind and body working together to offer the most complete resolution and sense of well being with presenting problems.
-There are many integrative approaches offered in order to understand how to make better connections within oneself and also with others.
+Connie emphasizes the use of Interpersonal Neurobiology in order to use what we know and understand about the mind and body working together to offer the most complete resolution and sense of well being with presenting problems.
+She supplements this with her training in Play Therapy, Coherence Therapy, Brainspotting, Sand Tray Therapy.
+It is often a combination of these interventions that helps a client move past and through challenges.

 When Connie has free time, you will often find her out on the bike trails and elsewhere taking in nature.
 Watch for some photos of those adventures when you come in for a visit!